 - Celery salt: If you don’t have any celery salt you may use kosher salt instead.

 - Sourdough bread: I love the tang of sourdough and think it pairs well with the deviled egg salad.
 If, however, there is another type of bread you’d prefer go for it – this could be anything from pumpernickel to an English muffin.

 - Fresh chives: Totally optional but in my opinion in addition to the paprika chives are the perfect finishing touch.

-How do you make deviled egg toast? ( + tips)
+How to make deviled egg toast ( + tips)